crystalamariano/crystalamariano.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
+I am a current mechanical engineering PhD student at the University of California, Riverside.
+I primarily study the mechanics of the lung both at an organ and tissue level in the [bioMechanics Experimentatl and Computational Health (bMECH) Lab] (https://bmech.engr.ucr.edu).

-Welcome!
-I am a data scientist applying machine learning tools and causal inference techniques to remote sensing data.
+ data scientist applying machine learning tools and causal inference techniques to remote sensing data.
 I am also an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the